BaabaDadson/alx-system_engineering-devops/0x02-shell_redirections/README.md

-writes a script that writes into a file,overwrites content if file exists and creates a file if it does not exist
+script creates a file that is named after it contents at th ending of a new line